eye-division/jennyblyth/_gallery/carolyn-horton.md

   chicken.

-  Composing her narrative from a m&ecirc;l&eacute;e of chosen themes from the past 16 years, Horton weaves together tableaux that combine different elements of stage, dress and performance.
+  Composing her narrative from a m&ecirc;lée of chosen themes from the past 16 years, Horton weaves together tableaux that combine different elements of stage, dress and performance.
 The printing process she has developed is unique and labour intensive - her attention to detail immaculate, not surprising given her trade of forty years in restoration.

   Horton first sketches her images onto tracing paper.&nbsp; Then uses the